 Also, working with what you already have cuts down the bottom line.
 We kept the hardwood flooring, repurposed some shelves from the master closet, and reused one of the old light fixtures.

-I wanted to take a moment and thank the Romabio team for sending us their new interior mineral paint.
+I especially wanted to take a moment and thank the Romabio team for sending us their new interior mineral paint.
 Stay tuned for a detailed post about this amazing product!
 Another thank you for the Bootz company for their assistance with our Shower pan – we absolutely love it!

 And a humongous thank you to the One Room Challenge, Home Love Network and Better Homes and Gardens for hosting yet another epic challenge.
-I look forward to participating each season, finding new friends, loads of inspiration, and the creativity it takes to transform each room.
+So I look forward to participating each season, finding new friends, loads of inspiration, and the creativity it takes to transform each room.

 And even though we are sore from head to toe, utterly exhausted and looking forward to this weekend to celebrate our anniversary – I’m already drumming up ideas for the next challenge this Spring!